 Nim Keys – Useful Tips

-• Using an oven-safe cast iron skillet to cook the tomato sauce is super convenient, as it uses the same dish to cook the tomato sauce and the final dish.
-However, it you do not have one, cook the tomato sauce in a large saucepan and transfer it to a baking dish.
+1. Using an oven-safe cast iron skillet to cook the tomato sauce is super convenient, as it uses the same dish to cook the tomato sauce and the final dish.
+However, if you do not have one, cook the tomato sauce in a large saucepan and transfer it to a baking dish.

 close-up of gnocchi in tomato mozzarella sauce in a cast iron skillet with fresh basil